Science, Technology, Mathematics & Engineering Degrees: What Can I Do with a Degree in Science?

 Financing Your STEM Education

-One of the first questions that come to mind when you decide to get a college or graduate degree is “How am I going to pay for school?”
+One of the first questions that comes to mind when you decide to get a college or graduate degree is “How am I going to pay for school?”
 The first step is the FAFSA (Free Application for Federal Student Aid).
 The FAFSA will let you know what kind of help you qualify for, and from whom.

 (Check out: Common Errors When Filling Out FAFSA)